electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/technology/drivingassistance/crossingassist/_index.md

 ---
-title: Crossing assist
+title: Audi e-tron crossing assist
 linktitle: Crossing assist
-description: Crossing assist recognizes critical cross traffic in front of the car and warns the driver of it both visually and audibly.
+description: Audi e-tron can be equipped with crossing assist.
+Crossing assist recognizes critical cross traffic in front of the car and warns the driver of it both visually and audibly.
 weight: 1
 ---